The German St Nicholas Tradition- What is St Nicholas Day?

 The life story of Saint Nicholas

-Nikolas was born into a wealthy family, but he chose to be a monk, and later a priest.
-When his parents died, he chose to give his inheritance away to the needy.
+Nikolas was born into a wealthy family, but he chose to become a monk and later a priest.
+When his parents died, he gave his inheritance away to the needy.
 He was known for his kindness, especially to children.
 Eventually, he became the Bishop of Myra, which is now a part of Turkey.
-He was arrested during the rule of the Roman Emperor Diocletian for his crime of being a Christian.
-(Ironically, at the time, the jails were so full of Priests and Bishops; there was no room for robbers and murderers.)
-After his release he attended the Council of Nicaea.
-When he died on Dec.
-6 325, AD, he was buried in the Cathedral in Myra.
-It is said that Manna (remember the story of Moses in the desert?) appeared on his grave… and this miracle qualified him for Sainthood.
+Later, the Roman Emperor Diocletian had him arrested for his crime of being a Christian.
+(Ironically, at the time, the jails were so full of Priests and Bishops that there was no room for robbers and murderers.)
+After his release, he attended the Council of Nicaea.
+He was buried in the Cathedral in Myra when he died on December 6, 325 AD.
+Legend claims that Manna (remember the story of Moses in the desert?) appeared on his grave, and this miracle qualified him for Sainthood.

 what is st nicholas day